-But if I had confessed, I worried that there might have been the calling over of other employees and there might have been cell phone cameras and questions holding up of the line and trapping everyone behind me in a movie-worshipping vortex.
-Because that’s been known to happen.
+But if I had confessed, there would have been the calling over of other employees and selfies and questions holding up of the line and trapping everyone behind me in a movie-worshipping vortex.
+Because that’s what happens.

 What I really wanted was for that dad and daughter to get out of the Bed, Bath and Beyond.
 I wanted them to set up her crappy dorm room with the purple desk lamp and the not-quite-enough towels.
 I wanted them to eat take-out burritos and chips out of a greasy bag.

 Because then they would sit on the floor and the dad would realize it’s not just the towels he’s worried about.
 Maybe he gets up the guts to say he’s proud of her, or maybe he just says something about her needing to work hard and get good grades because she’s a smart girl.

 And then the daughter would be embarrassed but secretly thrilled the way we all are when our dads say something dorky but sweet.
 And maybe she admits to being nervous about starting college and maybe she doesn’t – but either way, she feels strengthened by the fact that at this moment, all she has to do is eat a burrito with her dad who let her get the purple lamp anyway.

 I wanted their night to be about her brave venture into the terrifying, thrilling world of college.
 I did not want it to be about the fact that a retired actor was in front of them in line at the Bed, Bath and Beyond.
 I didn’t want the focus of their conversation to be what I did more than two decades ago.